MicrosoftDocs/office-developer-exchange-docs/docs/backup-restore/how-to-validate-backup-integrity-by-using-the-chksgfiles-api-in-exchange-2013.md

 ---
-title: "How to Validate backup integrity by using the CHKSGFILES API in Exchange 2013"
+title: "Validate backup integrity by using the CHKSGFILES API in Exchange 2013"

 manager: sethgros